Aon Assessment Tests - The Complete Guide [2025]

 Grids 1 and 3 are the only grids that follow this rule.
 Therefore, The correct answer is 1,3.

-These are cut-e's most common personality and behavioural assessments –
+Here are some of cut-e’s most common personality and behavioral assessments:

-You will be presented with a series of statements and a scale that ranges from “Holds less true for me than for others”, through “Holds equally true for me and for others”, to “Holds more true for me and for the others”.
-You need to mark how each statement represents you on this scale.
+In this test, you’ll be presented with a series of statements and a response scale ranging from “Holds less true for me than for others” to “Holds equally true for me and for others” to “Holds more true for me than for others.”
+Your task is to indicate how each statement represents you by selecting the appropriate point on the scale.

-Let’s view an example of the squares statement:
+Let’s take a look at an example of the squares statement used in this assessment.

 aon cut-e squares example

-You will be presented with a series of statements.
-You need to rate on a scale of 1-6 how accurately each statement describes you.
+In this assessment, you’ll be presented with a series of statements and asked to rate on a scale of 1 to 6 how accurately each statement describes you.

-You will be presented with a chat simulation in which you receive incoming messages from colleagues and customers.
-You need to reply to all the messages by selecting from the predefined answers options or typing your answer into a free text box.
+In this test, you’ll engage in a chat simulation where you receive incoming messages from colleagues and customers.
+Your task is to reply to all messages by either selecting predefined answer options or typing your response in a free-text box.

 aon cut-e chatassess sample